thycotic/privman-docs/platforms/macOS/gatekeeper.md

 # macOS Gatekeeper Best Practices

-The macOS Gatekeeper technology prevents certain scripts from running on a system.
-Only items downloaded from the app store or items identified as trusted software are allowed to run.
+The macOS Gatekeeper technology can prevent newly downloaded applications and scripts from running, unless downloaded from the App Store or identified as coming from a trusted developer

 Privilege Manager cannot get around these OS specific security protections; however deploying a script that developers use or need to run frequently is possible via the MDM process (and JAMF rollout).